xinxinlaoshi/QuickKisses/README.md

 | thanks | 0.464643 | durative mass |

-## Experiment 2: semantic similarity
+## Experiment 2
+#### This experiment measures the semantic similarity of target events in different contexts to reproduce the results of Experiment 4 in Wittenberg & Levy (2017)'s study
 `semantic_similarity.py`: sample pairs of target events in natural contexts in transitive constructions / ditransitive constructions / both transitive and ditransitive constructions

 ### Code example